gaigenticai/escrowgrid/.qoder/repowiki/en/content/Deployment & Configuration/Deployment & Configuration.md

 - Type conversion (e.g., string to number)
 - Validation functions like requirePostgresUrl()

+The **corsAllowedOrigins** configuration allows flexible CORS policies by specifying a comma-separated list of allowed origins.
+When unset, CORS headers are not included, which is the safest default for production environments behind an API gateway.

+The **publicDocsEnabled** setting controls whether API documentation endpoints are accessible without authentication.
+When set to `true`, the OpenAPI specification, Swagger UI, and ReDoc are publicly accessible.
+In production environments, this should typically be set to `false` to require API key authentication for documentation access.

 ### .env File Usage
 While the current configuration uses direct environment variables in docker-compose.yml, the platform can be adapted to use .env files for better environment management: